 of websites supported by other entities.

-Doug Anderson, ACEJMC vice president, did an analysis this spring comparing ACEJMC and other professional accrediting agencies.
+Doug Anderson, immediate past vice president of the Accrediting Council, did an analysis this spring comparing ACEJMC and other professional accrediting agencies.
 The analysis was presented at the May Council meeting.
 His presentation also included surveys from recently reviewed schools on ACEJMC's standards, policies and procedures.
 Anderson's presentation can be viewed at Benchmarking/ACEJMC.

 2015 ACEJMC Publication

 A guide to policies, procedures and programs

 ACEJMC Guide to Assessment explains ACEJMC's expectations of an assessment plan and offers suggestions for assessing student learning.

 A Guide to the Years Before the Self-Study

 Mission and Plans: Information on writing a mission statement and creating a diversity plan, assessment plan and long-range strategic plan